Is BPD Really a Desperate Search for Self?

 For adolescents and young people, identity is a common arena of struggle and achievement.

 It is something that can preoccupy young people to a greater or lesser degree, without necessarily being a sign of illness.

-Dramatic turns such as Jesse’s are uncommon, but there are times when young people will try on different ways to be themselves, join different peer groups, adopt different personas, and explore different interests.
+Young people going through adolescence will try on different ways to be themselves, join different peer groups, adopt different personas, and explore different interests.
 For example, they may go from being a sporty early teen who enjoys the outdoors and an easy physicality, to a moody and sullen emo, wearing black and hiding in their bedroom.

 It can be a pretty confusing time for parents.

 “Consolidation of identity is one of the most central tasks in normal adolescent development…Despite experimentations with different roles, the experience of the self remains consistent across situations and across time, forming an integrated identity that is both flexible and adaptable.
 It is this core sense of identity that permits the maturing adolescent or young adult to develop rewarding and satisfying friendships, form clear life goals, interact appropriately with parents and teachers, establish intimate relations, and maintain positive self-esteem.”
 From Adolescent Identity Treatment

 In exploring the idea of identity it can be useful to look at what happens when things go wrong.

 Personality disorders like BPD and NPD are seen by theorists as primary disorders of the self where the formation of identity has somehow been derailed.

 “Some adolescents struggle with this process [of identity formation] and have a loss of capacity for self-definition, experience a painful sense of incoherence and chronic emptiness, exhibit contradictory behaviours, have poor anxiety tolerance and impulse control, and lack commitment to values, goals, or relationships.”

 But what does that look like in the real world?